arctern-io/arctern-docs/doc-en/source/feature_description/spatiotemporal_analysis/geometric_manipulation.md

 ## [GeoSeries.simplify(tolerance)](../../api_reference/standalone_api/api/arctern.GeoSeries.simplify.html)

 * **Function:** For each geometry in the GeoSeries object, calculate its simplified representation.
 The simplified representation algorithm is Douglas-Peucker algorithm.
-* **Parameters:** `tolerance` is a floating-point number, indicating the maximum distance between a point on the line string and the curve.
 * **Returns:** GeoSeries

 ```python